Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 There are many reasons to clean the air ducts in your home.
 When ducts are clean, the heating system lasts longer (because there is less dirt wearing out its components), we dust less often, and the air we breathe at home is cleaner.
 For those of us with allergies, this should be a welcome improvement.

-Probably you don’t own a high-powered, truck-mounted vacuum system with 150 foot-hoses; perhaps you can't afford the cost of such service.
-But I am going to tell you how you can clean air ducts yourself.
+Probably, you don’t own a high-powered, truck-mounted vacuum system with 150 foot-hoses, and perhaps you can't afford the cost of such a service, but I am going to tell you how you can clean air ducts yourself.
 Sure, you won't be able to reach every nook and cranny, but you can still eliminate roughly 85% of the dust in your system without spending any more than the cost of your new furnace filter.

 There are many different designs of duct systems, such as attic systems and underground systems, but the theory of cleaning these systems is the same.
 You may not be able to access all parts of these systems (for example, underground ducts), but you can make a difference in your air quality by cleaning the parts of the system that you can reach.

 Before we get started, check out this video of what one of those high-powered, truck-mounted vacuum systems looks like at work on a pretty neglected duct system.

 Video of Professional Duct Cleaning from Inside the Ducts

 What You Need to Clean Your Air Ducts